Multilingual LLMs Struggle to Link Orthography and Semantics in Bilingual Word Processing: Experimental Results

-\subsection{Cognate, non-cognate and homograph disambiguation}
+\subsection{Cognate, Non-cognate and Homograph Disambiguation}

-Studies on bilingualism emphasize that word retrieval benefits from an integrated lexicon and a shared representation space for the vocabularies of both languages~\cite{dijkstra2005bilingual, dijkstra2012word}.
+Studies on bilingualism show that word retrieval improves when both languages share an integrated lexicon and representation space~\cite{dijkstra2005bilingual}.
 With respect to LLMs, multilingual representation is aligned by leveraging cross-lingual anchors.
-This creates shared word representation spaces for common or similar words across multiple languages~\cite{hua-etal-2024-mothello,Deshpande2021WhenIB} and enables cross-lingual processing and performance in LLMs during the early stages of their traning~\cite{wang-etal-2024-probing-emergence}.
-Hence, our first experimental task aims to analyze whether multilingual LLMs can implicitly separate cognates, non-cognates, and interlingual homographs.
-The primary objective behind our task design is to understand how accurately semantic and language information encoded in the representation spaces helps in the disambiguation of different types of words.\\
+This creates shared word representation spaces for common or similar words across multiple languages~\cite{hua-etal-2024-mothello,Deshpande2021WhenIB} and enables cross-lingual processing and performance in LLMs during the early stages of their training~\cite{wang-etal-2024-probing-emergence}.
+Hence, our first experimental task aims to analyse whether multilingual LLMs can implicitly separate cognates, non-cognates, and interlingual homographs.
+The primary objective behind our task design is to understand how accurately semantic and language information encoded in the representation spaces helps in the disambiguation of different types of words.

-\textbf{Task description.} Our prompt consists of a task instruction designed to guide the models in performing the word pair disambiguation.
-The instruction is followed by a demonstration of labelled examples, and finally, the word pair we want the model to evaluate, as shown in Example A. The model is instructed to label the pair as \emph{True} if the words have the same meaning, or \emph{False} if they have different meanings.
-To create the demonstration, we sample four examples of word pairs with the same meaning and four samples of word pairs with different meanings.
-This is done to reduce any chance of bias being induced in the model by the demonstrations (Refer to {\em SI Appendix}, Section~\ref{SI:sub_section2} for analysis on varying numbers of examples).
+\paragraph{\bf Task description} Our prompt consists of a task instruction designed to guide the models in performing the word pair disambiguation.
+A demonstration of labelled examples follows the instruction, and finally, the word pair we want the model to evaluate, as shown in Example A. The model is instructed to label the pair as \emph{True} if the words have the same meaning, or \emph{False} if they have different meanings.
+To create the demonstration, we sample four examples of word pairs with the same meaning and four examples of word pairs with different meanings.
+This is done to reduce any chance of bias being induced in the model by the demonstrations (refer to \hyperref[SI:sub_section2]{Appendix B} for analysis on varying numbers of examples).
 Furthermore, we run our experiments on five different samples of demonstrations to further get a generalised view.